-• The LX7520 practice segment timer scoreboard display requires one circuit providing 0.5 amps, 120 VAC, 60 Hz.

-- The detachable power cord must be plugged into a standard (NEMA 5-15R) power receptacle.
+- The LX1020 scoreboard display requires one circuit providing 0.5 amps, 120 VAC, 60 Hz. - Power enters the display through a detachable power cord designed to plug into a standard (NEMA 5-15R) power receptacle.
 The power cord should be unplugged when the display is not in use. - The control console requires one circuit providing 0.5 amps, 120 VAC, 60 Hz via a standard (NEMA 5-15R) power receptacle.